 You can suffer an injury in a truck accident in California that occurs through no fault of your own.
 At this point, you may believe you are fully responsible for the costs of treating your injury.
 Yet, you may be able to file a personal injury lawsuit against the truck driver and any other at-fault parties.

-The Law Office of Joshua Moody A.P.C. has been handling truck accident cases and many other personal injury claims since 2019.
+Moody Law has been handling truck accident cases and many other personal injury claims since 2019.
 If you want legal help following your truck accident, reach out to our office today.
 Our truck accident lawyer can review your case and help you determine where to go from here.

 Types of Commercial Trucks That Can Be Involved in Accidents